yoshivn1203/Dev-Blog-Fe-Only/content/blog/2025-04-05-how-does-dns-work.md

 - Save it, and both `myapp.com` and `www.myapp.com` will point to your app.

 Another option is to use CNAME to map `www.myapp.com` to `myapp.com`

+### Bonus 2: Using alias with A record to mapping root domain

+When you're using a CDN (Cloudflare, Akamai, or AWS CloudFront) for your website, it’s generally recommended to use an ALIAS (or equivalent, like ANAME) record for your root domain.
+It's because the IP addresses associated with their endpoints can change dynamically due to load balancing so a normal A record pointing to the IP won't work.

+Also, you can’t use a CNAME record to map the domain to CDN host namebecause it violate DNS standards to use CNAME record for root domain.
+So this's how you should do it in Route 53 hosted zone:

+- **Record name**: Leave blank for the root domain
+- **Record Type**:  `A`
+-  **Alias**: true
+-  **Route Traffic to**: **Alias to Cloudfront distribution**
+- **Value**: `example.cloudfront.net` (CDN host name)

+Result: Resolves to the CDN’s current IP (e.g., 104.16.1.1) automatically.

 ## Conclusion